Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 Street Pilots enable councils to pilot, or make short-term changes to streets, to test different street layouts and features.
 This allows communities to experience these changes in real time and provide feedback.

-Pilots do not remove consultation requirements for new street layouts but provides councils the ability to consult while the pilot is in place.
-They must notify the public at least four weeks before installation and give people a reasonable ability to provide feedback during the pilot.
+Pilots do not remove consultation requirements for new street layouts but give councils the ability to consult while the pilot is in place.
+They must notify the public at least four weeks before installation and provide a reasonable ability for feedback during the pilot.
 Councils can also modify pilots in response to consultation.
 Pilots can be installed for a maximum of 2 years.

 Street Pilot fact sheet [PDF, 756 KB]